Monday, September 2, 2019

 Aren't Barb's fabrics exquisite?
 I've never seen such deep, saturated blues or sharp cheddars!
 Double-click photos for more detail.

-All those patchwork points and angles make for a "lively" quilt, especially when high contrast fabrics like these are used.
-By offsetting the piecing with gentle curves of teacup quilting, Barb actually reduced the visual energy.
+All these patchwork points and angles make for a "lively" quilt, especially when high contrast fabrics are used.
+Barb managed to balance the visual energy with gentle curves of teacup quilting.

-Another inspired technique was using silk thread for the machine quilting.
-Unlike cotton thread that draws attention to itself, the silk stitching practically melts into the background leaving nothing but a subtle hint of texture behind!
+Another inspired move was using silk thread for the machine quilting.
+The stitches practically melt into the background leaving a subtle hint of texture behind!
 Enlarge photo below.

 There's a lovely patriotic print on the back--"E pluribus unum" or "Out of many, one."